nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-work-with-git-and-studio-project.md

 ![WEBUI_CUSTOMIZATION_FRONTEND_DEV](nx_asset://233ef043-0939-4ff6-88a6-13dcb92660b0 ?w=450,border=true)
 {{/callout}}

-# Developing Web UI customizations from Nuxeo Studio Designer UI and with Git Access
+## Concept

 Nuxeo Studio Designer allows you to easily create standard components as document type layouts, new buttons or search forms.
-It is recommended **to quick start on Web UI customization** as it manages the relationships between related elements, it creates all the necessary slot contributions and brings autocompletion, etc.
+It is recommended to quick start on Web UI customization as it manages the relation between related elements, it creates all the necessary slot contributions and brings autocompletion, etc.

-The Nuxeo Studio Designer configuration is available on the Resources tab.
+The Nuxeo Studio Designer configuration is available on the [Resources tab]({{page version='' space='studio' page='resources-designer'}}).
 It offers a physical representation of the content which will be deployed in your Nuxeo Server, in the `/nxserver/nuxeo.war/ui` folder.
 From this location, it is possible to edit the generated elements to fit your needs.
-Once your work finished, save your changes, and hot reload your Nuxeo instance to deploy your Studio project.
+Once your work is done, save your changes, and do a hot reload to deploy your Studio project.

-This way of working presents one drawback: you need to hot reload every time you need to check your changes.
-As a walkaround, you can still directly edit the file deployed on your server, but you need to replicate it in your Studio Configuration so that it is bundled in your Studio Project.
-To solve this issue, we have created the Nuxeo Studio Designer Git Access.
+This process presents one disadvantage: you need to hot reload every time you need to check your changes.
+As a workaround, you can still directly edit the file deployed on your server, but you need to replicate it in your Studio Configuration so that it is bundled in your Studio Project.
+To solve this issue, we have created the **Nuxeo Studio Designer Git Access**.

-{{/callout}}

-# Working with Git Access

 ## Prerequisites